iti-rina/password-generator/README.md

 You can choose whether use or not *__special symbols__* and *__numbers__* and configure the *__length of a password__* (4-20 characters).

-There is alse a feature that can copy generated password to your clipboard.
+There is also a feature that can copy generated password to your clipboard.